 4. JetBluevia bluemedia.investproductions.comJetBlue received high marks for its low baggage and change fees.
-The airline charges just $25 for your first checked bag and $35 for your second, which are lower fees compared to some of the other airlines.
-JetBlue also have a fairly great frequent flier and loyalty program that has won many accolades and been highly recognized by numerous other companies like Forbes and U.S. News and World Report.
-However, the airline has less than stellar scores when it comes to on-time arrivals and involuntary bumps, like being denied boarding.
+The airline charges just $25 for your first checked bag and $35 for your second, fees that are lower compared to some of the other airlines.
+JetBlue also has a solid frequent flier and loyalty program that has won many accolades and been highly recognized by companies like Forbes and U.S. News and World Report.
+On the downside, the airline has less-than-stellar scores when it comes to on-time arrivals and involuntary bumps, like being denied boarding.
 This is what happened when one airline refused to let a woman fly because of her weight.

-5. American Airlinesvia aa.com/multimediaAmerican has the largest route network out of all 10 airlines, so they offer the most domestic flights.
-However, American didn't score so well, (and by so well, we mean poorly), on other criteria such as customer satisfaction, lost baggage, and involuntary bumps, which is why it nabbed its middle spot.
-But if your not following strict travel plans and you have a more flexible agenda, American may be the way to go, since it services the most cities and has one of the largest plane fleets.
+5. American Airlinesvia aa.com/multimediaAmerican has the largest route network of all 10 airlines, which means they offer the greatest number of domestic flights.
+American didn't score so well, however, on other criteria such as customer satisfaction, lost baggage, and involuntary bumps, which is why it nabbed its middle spot.
+But if your not following strict travel plans and you have a more flexible agenda, American may be the way to go, since it services the greatest number of cities and has one of the largest plane fleets.
 You're likely to find the most flights leaving at all hours of the day on American.
 And sometimes flying by the seat of your pants is a good thing.
 Here's why making plans might actually be ruining your weekend, according to science.

 Content continues below ad

-7. Deltavia delta.comDelta can thank its extremely high prices for its seventh place spot because its hands down the most expensive carrier, according to the survey, which weighed price at 35 percent of the overall score.
-While Delta finished top three in criteria like overall passenger satisfaction, number of lounges, on-time arrivals, and route network size, it's just too expensive. "lt has a reputation for running a solid airline operation, and that was borne out in our study, as Delta performed strongly in a number of our service criteria," says Kheel.
+7. Deltavia delta.comDelta can thank its extremely high prices for its seventh place spot, because it's hands down the most expensive carrier, according to the survey, which weighed price at 35 percent of the overall score.
+While Delta finished top third in criteria such as overall passenger satisfaction, number of lounges, on-time arrivals, and route network size, it's just too expensive. "lt has a reputation for running a solid airline operation, and that was borne out in our study, as Delta performed strongly in a number of our service criteria," says Kheel.
 "Unfortunately, Delta's downfall was in our airfare criteria, where it ended up in last place with the highest ticket prices."
 And let's be real, no one wants to pay the highest price for their airfare, which is why you should know that Tuesday is no longer the best day to buy your ticket.

 8. Hawaiian Airlinesvia hawaiianairlines.comIf you're looking for an airline that's always on time, consider giving Hawaiian Airlines a try.
 It was the most consistently on-time airline in the study.
-Granted they do have the smallest route network though, so you don't have very many options when it comes to destinations.
-Hawaiian Airlines also scored relatively low in the amount of lounges available to passengers, which are only in Hawaii, as well as having higher ticket fares (third highest).
+Granted, they do have the smallest route network though, so you don't have very many options when it comes to destinations.
+Hawaiian Airlines also scored relatively low in the number of lounges available to passengers, which are only in Hawaii, and they have higher fares (third highest).
 Just spent a week roaming the gorgeous beaches of Hawaii and now back in your cubicle dreaming of better sunshine-filled days?
 Here are 9 easy ways to beat those post-vacation blues.

-9. Frontier Airlinesvia flyfrontier.com"Frontier (second worst overall) is similar to Spirit," says The Points Guy.
+9. Frontier Airlinesvia flyfrontier.com"Frontier (second worst overall) is similar to Spirit," according to The Points Guy.
 "It ranks in the bottom half of every classification except airfare, where it's second best."
 While flights are extremely cheap, everything else is pretty much average at best.
 For example, you have to pay anywhere from $30 to $60 for your carry on, and $25 to $60 for your first checked bag depending on when you check it.
-If you found a great deal on Frontier and can't resist, you should definitely pay for your carry on and checked-bags online, as you'll get their lowest price.
-Never wait until you're at the gate, as you'll most likely be paying the $60 fee.
+If you found a great deal on Frontier and can't resist, you should definitely pay for your carry on and checked bags online, as you'll get their lowest price.
+Never wait until you're at the gate, as you'll most likely have to fork over the $60 fee.
 So you just have to decide what's more important: comfort and arriving on time or a lower price point.

 Content continues below ad